 Water softeners won’t affect your water pressure, however.
 If your water pressure seems abnormally high, you may have to take other measures.
 Check the pressure meter on your water main.
 It should be between 40-60 PSI.
 If it is higher, then you should ask your municipal water supplier why.
 If they can’t determine a cause, invest in a water pressure limiter to keep high pressure from hurting your pipes.
 A plumber from Mike Diamond can help manage water pressure problems in your home.

 If your pipes were improperly installed or are poor quality, then we highly recommend replacing them as soon as possible.
+Do green copper pipes need to be replaced?
 A professional plumbing inspection can tell you if you need to replace your pipes or if less major fixes are possible.

 It may be possible to replace outdated joints, fittings, or old segments of pipe used throughout your home.
 We recommend a professional plumbing inspection to determine where the problematic pipe material is and what you should do about it.

-Pinhole leaks are a frustratingly common problem for homeowners throughout the US.
-Fortunately, it’s fairly easy to fix a pinhole leak in a copper pipe.
-If you have a copper pipe leaking in your home, call Mike Diamond for fast and professional repair service.
+Pinhole leaks in copper pipes are a frustratingly common problem for homeowners throughout the US.
+Fortunately, they’re fairly easy to fix.
+If you have a copper pipe leaking in your home, call Mike Diamond for fast and professional repair or replacement.